 I also looked for ways to increase value.
-For instance, I launched an Agency Resource Library—here’s a redacted copy of what that looks like.
+For instance, I launched an Agency Profitability Toolkit—here’s a redacted copy of what that looks like.
 I also revamped my monthly coaching agendas, to make them easier to use for clients.
 I’d previously implemented other changes to improve the effectiveness of coaching.

 Creating a special pre-pay bonus